So, what are your favourite items for a vegan bowl? For me it’s an easy question – but with an infinite amount of variations!

 Is a Buddha Bowl Always Vegan?

 A buddha bowl isn’t necessarily vegan.
 It can be vegan or vegetarian, or it can also contain fish or meat.
-So the actual name buddha bowl doesn’t guarantee you a vegan experience.

 They do tend to contain a lot of veggies even when not vegan though.